Best China Map Apps: 6 Alternatives to Google Maps

 Plus, Trip.com hooks you up with sweet deals through their 3,000+ partners all over China, helping you save some serious cash on your trip.
 Grab it on iOS or Android - it's definitely worth having in your China travel arsenal.

-🎁 Bundle Hotel & Flight for up to 30% Off | Get fast China eSIM | Book 3% Off China train below!
+🎁 Bundle Hotel & Flight for more savings | Get fast China eSIM | Book 3% Off China train below!

 Google Map & Apple Map Apps in China

-Let's be real about Western maps in China: Google Maps is almost useless - even with a VPN, the data is from years ago, and GPS positioning is also very inaccurate.
+Let's be real about Western maps in China: Google Maps is almost useless, even with a VPN, the data is from years ago, and GPS positioning is also very inaccurate.
 Apple Maps is actually effective (no need for a VPN), and due to the use of data from Autonavi, it is quite accurate in big cities.
 For iPhone users, this is a good English option, but don't expect the detailed features you get with Chinese apps like real-time traffic or subway exit info.
 If you want the full navigation experience in China, you'll need to get comfortable with local apps.

 3. Google Maps in China